Quantum homomorphic encryption for circuits of low $T$-gate complexity: Main Contributions

 The compactness of the scheme $\EPR$ is nontrival for all circuits in which $R^2\ll G$, where $G$ is the number of gates.

-Our second scheme, formally defined in Section \ref{sec:scheme-AUX}, is based on the use of auxiliary qubits to implement $\tgate$-gates, resulting in a quantum homomorphic encryption scheme that is homomorphic for circuits with constant $\tgate$-depth, as described in the following theorem:
+Our second scheme, formally defined in Sec.~\ref{sec:scheme-AUX}, is based on the use of auxiliary qubits to implement $\tgate$-gates, resulting in a \iftoggle{crypto}{QHE}{quantum homomorphic encryption} scheme that is homomorphic for circuits with constant $\tgate$-depth, as described in the following theorem:

-\begin{theorem}(auxiliary-qubit scheme, $\AUX$) Fix a constant $L$.
-Let $\classS$ be the set of layered quantum circuits over the universal gate set $\{\xgate,\zgate,\pgate,\hgate,\cnot,\tgate\}$ (as well as single-qubit preparation and measurement) with \mbox{$\tgate$-depth} at most~$L$.
-Then assuming the existence of a classical fully homomorphic encryption scheme that is q-IND-CPA secure, there exists a bounded symmetric-key quantum homomorphic encryption scheme that is q-IND-CPA, $\classS$-homomorphic and compact. \end{theorem}
+\iftoggle{crypto}{ }{} \begin{theorem}(auxiliary-qubit scheme, $\AUX$) Fix a constant $L$.
+Let $\classS$ be the set of quantum circuits over the universal gate set $\{\xgate,\zgate,\pgate,\hgate,\cnot,\tgate\}$\iftoggle{crypto}{}{ (as well as single-qubit preparation and measurement)} with \mbox{$\tgate$-depth} at most~$L$.
+Then assuming the existence of a classical fully homomorphic encryption scheme that is q-IND-CPA secure, there exists a bounded symmetric-key quantum homomorphic encryption scheme that is q-IND-CPA, $\classS$-homomorphic and compact. \end{theorem} \iftoggle{crypto}{ }{}

-The QHE scheme in Theorem \ref{thm:main-AUX} can be seen as somewhat analogous to an important building block in classical fully homomorphic encryption: a \emph{levelled} fully homomorphic scheme, which is a scheme that takes a parameter $L$, which is an a-priori bound on the \emph{depth} of the circuit that can be evaluated.
+The QHE scheme in Thm.~\ref{thm:main-AUX} can be seen as somewhat analogous to an important building block in classical fully homomorphic encryption: a \emph{levelled} fully homomorphic scheme, which is a scheme that takes a parameter $L$, which is an a-priori bound on the \emph{depth} of the circuit that can be evaluated.
 However, we note that in contrast to a levelled fully homomorphic scheme, in which operations are polynomial in $L$, the complexity of our scheme is a polynomial of degree exponential in $L$, so we really require $L$ to be constant.

-As previously noted, Theorems~\ref{thm:main-EPR} and~\ref{thm:main-AUX} are complimentary: the scheme $\EPR$ becomes less compact as the \emph{number} of $\tgate$-gates increases, while the scheme~$\AUX$ becomes inefficient as the \emph{depth} of $\tgate$-gates increases.
+As previously noted, Thm.~\ref{thm:main-EPR} and~\ref{thm:main-AUX} are complementary: the scheme $\EPR$ becomes less compact as the \emph{number} of $\tgate$-gates increases, while the scheme~$\AUX$ becomes inefficient as the \emph{depth} of $\tgate$-gates increases.